Tracing Affordance and Item Adoption on Music Streaming Platforms: Methodology

 \subsection{Listening Events Data Set}

-We work with about 2 years of listening histories from about 13K Deezer users who registered in the month of September 2017.
-We constrain our field of observation to users who remained active over the entire observation period.
-Formally, we impose a maximum inter-event time threshold of 10 days thus ensuring that users rely on the platform for a regular source of music.
-This eventually yields 2701 users which forms the ultimate user base for our analysis.
+We work with about 2 years of listening histories from about 13k Deezer users who registered within a 1 month period in September 2017.
+We further focus on users who remained active over the entire observation period: formally, we impose a maximum inter-event time threshold of 10 days thus ensuring that users rely on the platform for a regular source of music.
+This eventually yields 2701 users.

 We discard listening events <30s\hidefornow{ as per \cite{Villermet2021}} as these are deemed as so-called \textit{‘skips’}.
 We further merge unique song identifiers which share identical audio embeddings in a pre-build latent space supplied by Deezer (see \cite{metricl} for use case / generation details).
 This prevents double couting of identical songs which may have been mis-labeled as distinct.
-For each listening event we characterise the affordance used to retrieve content of which on Deezer there exists a triad: \textit{organic} ($O$), \textit{algorithmic} ($A$) and \textit{editorial} ($E$).
-Our research commences from a strict ternary classification of affordance taxonomies drawing influence from the existing body of literature of which this work closely relates \cite{fguides, Anderson2020, darling}.
-We classify $A$ affordances as those that refer to the platform's plethora of Recommender System (RS) architectures (\hbox{e.g.,} the popular Flow playlist on Deezer) whilst $E$ affordances correspond to curated playlists (such as recommended playlists variously called “10s electronic”, “Rock \& Chill”, etc.) of which the majority are mostly human constructed.
-All remaining modes of access are classified as $O$ including for instance, the search bar, user-constructed playlists and more broadly, modes of content access which do not utilise any degree of recommendation. {
+For each listening event we characterise the mode of access used to retrieve the content of which on Deezer there exists a triad of affordances: \textit{organic} ($O$), \textit{algorithmic} ($A$) and \textit{editorial} ($E$). {

-\subsection{Defining User Classes}
+\subsection{Defining user classes}

-} {\textbf{Affordance Adoption.}} We capture user adoption of platform affordances through the proportion of content accessed via each of the platform's three main affordances after aggregating listening histories.
-The listening history of a given user is represented by the temporally-ordered list of listening events over our observation period, formally defined as: { where $s_i$ is the song ID, $t_i$ the timestamp, and $f_i\in\{A,E,O\}$ the affordance used for the $i$-th listening event.
-We accordingly denote the sublist of $P$ restricted to a given affordance $F$ as $P_F=\big((s_i,t_i,f_i)\big)_{i\leq n\,\wedge\, f_i = F}$} {Considering the proportion of plays accessed \textit{organically, algorithmically} and \textit{editorially} respectively, the affordance profile of a given user is defined by the triplet $(|P_O|/|P|, |P_A|/|P|, |P_E|/|P|)$ which sums to 1 and} can be represented as a barycentric coordinate in ternary space (see Figure \ref{fig:affordClust}).
-Performing a k-means clustering ($k = 4$) across affordance profiles yields 4 distinct classes of users which we label as follows: very organic `$o+$' (1786 / 65.98\%), organic `$o$' (429 / 15.85\%), algorithmic `$a$' (224 / 8.27\%), organic/editorial `{\em \oe}' (268 / 9.90\%).